Conservation areas and reserves

 The Cederberg Conservancy was constituted in 1997 as a voluntary agreement between landowners to manage the environment in a sustainable manner.
 It consolidates 19 properties in the central Cederberg as one of the core corridors of the Greater Cederberg Biodiversity Corridor and is active through quarterly meetings and awareness days.

 The isolated and relatively underdeveloped area of about 182 000 ha is safe to visit and explore.
 Visitors can engage in bird watching or easy hikes to the Stadsaal Caves and other rock art sites.
-For the more adventurous visitor the Conservancy offers mountain bike and trail running trails or overnight hiking trails that vary from one to five nights, depending on your level of fitness and ability.
+For the more adventurous visitor, the Conservancy offers mountain bike and trail running trails or overnight hiking trails that vary from 1 to 5 nights, depending on your level of fitness and ability.
 A CapeNature permit is required for all overnight trails.

 MATJIESRIVIER NATURE RESERVE

-Matjiesrivier Nature Reserve is home to the Cape Leopard Trust and the Environmental Education camp of the Cape Leopard Trust and CapeNature.
-The offices of the Cederberg Conservancy and the Red Cederberg Karoo Park are also based at Matjiesrivier.
+Matjiesrivier Nature Reserve is home to the Cape Leopard Trust and CapeNature.
 There is no accommodation in the Matjiesrivier Nature Reserve.

 CEDERBERG WILDERNESS AREA

-The Cederberg Wilderness Area gets its name from the majestic Cederberg Mountains, a mountain range roughly 100 km long, known for its jagged orange sandstone rich in iron oxides, curious rock formations and Khoisan rock art.
-Forming part of the Cape Floral Kingdom, a World Heritage Site, most of the Cederberg is also a designated Wilderness Area.
-This area is nestled between conservancies – land owned by farmers conserved in its natural state – such as the Cederberg Conservancy, the Pakhuis Conservancy, and Nardouwsberg Conservancy.
+The Cederberg Wilderness Area gets its name from the majestic Cederberg, a mountain range roughly 100 km long, which is known for its jagged orange sandstone rich in iron oxides, curious rock formations and Khoisan rock art.
+Forming part of the Cape Floral Kingdom, a World Heritage Site, most of the Cederberg is also a designated wilderness area.
+This area is nestled between conservancies – land owned by farmers conserved in its natural state – such as the Cederberg Conservancy, the Pakhuis Conservancy and Nardouwsberg Conservancy.
 This means that the Cederberg Wilderness Area is effectively close to 180 000 ha in size, making it one of the largest undisturbed natural areas in South Africa.

 The Cederberg Wilderness Area is controlled by CapeNature, which issues permits for entering the area.
-These permits can be obtained from the Sanddrif Reception office on Dwarsrivier farm, the Clanwilliam Tourist Information office, Algeria Forest Station or Cedarberg African Travel.
-Please note that there are no food shops in the Wilderness Area.
+These CapeNature permits can be obtained from the private landowner on whose property you are going to start your hike.
+The permits for Stadsaal are available from Algeria Forest station as well as all the Reception offices in the Cederberg..
+Please note that there are no food shops in the wilderness area.
 Visitors must therefore bring all their own provisions.

 Learn more about the Cederberg Wilderness Area: http://www.capenature.co.za/reserves/cederberg-wilderness-area